nodejs/node/doc/api/cli.md

 ## Useful V8 options

 V8 has its own set of CLI options.
 Any V8 CLI option that is provided to `node` will be passed on to V8 to handle.
 V8's options have _no stability guarantee_.
 The V8 team themselves don't consider them to be part of their formal API, and reserve the right to change them at any time.
-The Node.js team does not consider them covered by the Node.js stability guarantees.
+Likewise, they are not covered by the Node.js stability guarantees.
 Many of the V8 options are of interest only to V8 developers.
 Despite this, there is a small set of V8 options that are widely applicable to Node.js, and they are documented here: